 Even though Matthew says that Joseph and his family fled to Egypt to avoid Herod's massacre, in Luke, Herod is only mentioned when introducing the priest, Zacharias.

 After Herod the Great died at the age of 69, his kingdom was split up amongst three of his sons.
 Archelaus ruled over Judea and, in Matthew, he was the reason why Joseph didn't return to Bethlehem.
 Instead, Joseph made a home in Nazareth in Galilee.

 This Herod ruled Galilee and offered his step-daughter anything she wanted, even half of his kingdom.
 She asked for the head of John the Baptist on a platter, which he gave her.
+Then in Mark 6:14-16, Herod believes that Jesus is John the Baptist come back from the dead.
 In Luke 23, Pilate sends Jesus to Herod; after Jesus wouldn't perform a miracle for Herod or answer his questions, Herod and his soldiers mock Jesus and send him back to Pilate.

 Though in Luke, angels were seen by Zacharias, Mary and the shepherds, Jesus had pretty humble beginnings.